ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Friday</h3>A chance of showers and thunderstorms after 1pm.
+         <h3>Friday</h3>A chance of rain showers between 7am and 1pm, then a chance of showers and thunderstorms.
 Mostly sunny, with a high near 77.
          South southwest wind 6 to 9 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">